-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT):
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): ■ EAD DELOW BASIC DELOW BASIC AND BASIC ■ DECEICIENT AND ADVANCED

-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 71% 154 GENDER: About five percent more boys than girls at our school scored Proficient or Advanced.
-Girls 66% 157 English proficient 71% 293 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA AVAILABLE N/A 18 Learners tested was either zero or too small to be statistically significant.
-Low income 63% 172 INCOME: About 12 percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 75% 139 other students.
-Learning disabled 42% 36 LEARNING DISABILITIES: Students classified as learning disabled scored lower than students without learning Not learning disabled 71% 275 disabilities.
-The CST is not designed to test the progress of students with moderate to severe learning differences.
-Hispanic/Latino 64% 51 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will White/Other 68% 220 differ from school to school.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 66% 68 GENDER: The same percentage of boys and girls at our school scored Proficient or Advanced.
+Girls 66% 56 English proficient 69% 108 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA A AVAILABLE N/A 16 Learners tested was either zero or too small to be statistically significant.
+Low income 59% 58 INCOME: About 14 percent fewer students from lower- income families scored Proficient or Advanced than our Not low income 73% 66 other students.
+Learning disabled NO DATA A AVAILABLE N/A 6 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 67% 118 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino DATA STATISTICA LLY UNRELIABLE N/S 26 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will White/Other 73% 75 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

-SOURCE: The scores for the CST are from the spring 2012 test cycle.
+SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.